MenneBos/ovos-n8n-jarvis-persona/README.md

 ## Contributing

-Contributions are welcome!
+Contributions welcome!
 Please submit pull requests or issues on GitHub.

+## Credits

+- OVOS Community for the plugin framework
+- n8n for workflow automation
+- Inspired by JARVIS from Marvel's Iron Man